 We have 7 large purpose-built aviaries for permanent resident owls plus 5 rehabilitation aviaries for owl casualties.

-Our biggest owl aviary was built in 2010 by a group of 32 apprentices from Western Power Distribution who spent 4 days at the Trust during their Community Project.
+Our biggest owl aviary was built in 2010 by a group of 32 apprentices from Western Power Distribution (now called NationalGrid) who spent 4 days at the Trust during their Community Project.
 This involved the building of a new aviary to replace 2 old ones that we had to demolish earlier in the year.
 A few days later 45 new resident owls arrived from a sanctuary that was being forced to close.

 Barn Owl Adoption Scheme

 Long-term owl care can be expensive and time-consuming.
 Our Barn Owl adoption scheme helps to cover the cost of their care and also raises a little bit of extra funding to support our wild Barn Owl conservation projects.
-So, please do adopt one of our resident owls!
+So, please adopt one of our resident owls!
 The owl adoption packs we send out make great gifts too.

 You can also visit us and find out more about our work by booking onto one of our events.
 (Please note: We do not display live owls.)